microfarad-de/li-charger/README.md

 This repository contains an Arduino implementation for a basic Lithium-Ion battery charger.
 The code has been implemented and tested on an _Arduino Pro Mini_ clone board based on the _ATmega328P_ microcontroller.

-Unless stated otherwise in the source file headers, please feel free to use and distribute this code under the *GNU General Public License v3.0*.
+Unless stated otherwise within the source file headers, please feel free to use and distribute this code under the *GNU General Public License v3.0*.

 *Disclaimer: overcharging, short-circuiting or otherwise abusing Lithium-Ion batteries may result in a fire and/or a violent explosion.
 I neither take any responsiblity nor can be held liable for any damage caused to human beings and things due to the improper handling of lithium-Ion batteries.
 Please implement this project at your own risk!*